johnmaguire/Cardinal/README.md

 def hello(self, cardinal, user, channel, msg):
 ```

+### Command attributes

 Command methods should also contain a couple of attributes.
 The first is a `commands` attribute, which should be a list of commands that Cardinal should respond to.
 For example, if Cardinal should respond to ".hello" or "Cardinal: hello", the list should contain the term `hello`.
 The second is the `help` attribute.
 This may be either a string, or a list of strings, to be sent when the included `help` command is called, with the command function as its parameter.
 If the attribute is a list of strings, each string will be sent separately.
 It is recommended that you use a list of two strings, with one briefly describing the command, and the second providing syntax.
-An example is below:

 ```python
 hello.commands = ['hello', 'hi']